Twins vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins and Carlos Correa head into the third of a four-game series against Javier Baez and the Detroit Tigers on Saturday at Target Field.
+Carlos Correa and the Minnesota Twins will attempt to beat Matt Vierling and the Detroit Tigers when the teams square off on Sunday at 2:10 PM ET.

-The Twins have been listed as -250 moneyline favorites in this matchup with the Tigers (+195).
-The total is 7.5 runs for this matchup.
+The favored Twins have -210 moneyline odds to win against the underdog Tigers, who are listed at +170.
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.